 Each volunteer typically wears an armband designating their willingness to be arrested.

-Once arrested, Moral Monday-ites and Barber would wring their hands and complain in court that their arrests were because legislature building rules were ‘too vague‘.
+Once arrested, Moral Monday-ites and Barber wring their hands and complain in court that their arrests were because legislature building rules were ‘too vague‘.

 ‘Vague Rules’ Replaced Due To Moral Monday

 Chanting, yelling, singing, air-horns, clapping in unison and other imaginative ways to disrupt the peace are usual tactics of socially deviant protesters.
 Occupy Wallstreet illustrated that for the whole country.

 Activists, often paid to attend these events, have a consistent disruptive behavior.
 Their childish antics were so disrespectful of other citizens, staff, and the general public in the building that the legislature finally took action.

 Back in May of 2014, the legislative services commission had had enough of the disruptions to the people’s business and altered the building rules to be more specific.